rust-unofficial/patterns/src/patterns/behavioural/strategy.md

 ## Description

 The [Strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is a technique that enables separation of concerns.
-It also allows to decouple software modules through
+It also allows decoupling into software modules through
 [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

-The basic idea behind the Strategy pattern is that, given an algorithm solving a particular problem, we define only the skeleton of the algorithm at an abstract level, and we separate the specific algorithm’s implementation into different parts.
+The basic idea behind the Strategy pattern is actually the fundamental idea traits.

-In this way, a client using the algorithm may choose a specific implementation, while the general algorithm workflow remains the same.
-In other words, the abstract specification of the class does not depend on the specific implementation of the derived class, but specific implementation must adhere to the abstract specification.
+That is, an API or just algorithm can be fully defined for solving some particular problem but have parts whose actual implementation is left abstract or overridable to specific implemenations.
+Each such implementation then becomes a Strategy for using that API or algorithm to its situation.
+For instance, an `Iterator` over `Vec<T>` is differnt that one over `HashMap<K,T>` or `String` (variable width utf8 codes).

+It is also possible for these implementation pieces to be cemented in a type definition but a design can have them be provided through the API or invocation of the algorithm at runtime: the overridable parts are well defined since the abstract parts and their expectations are strongly typed, the requirements of the pieces are well defined and type checked at compile time.
+As a result, the API can be completely oblivious to the actual strategy being provided at runtime.
+As such, instead of only the caller being dependent on the API, the API is now also dependent on the caller's provided strategy.
 This is why we call it "Dependency Inversion".

 ## Motivation